vandergus/srozum-camera-tester-wiki/Curtains Travel Times.md

 Table below is combined from materials from SPT journal and various service manuals.
 If you don't see your camera in a list but know for sure what is curtains travel time should be, let me know and I'll add it to the table.

-> If you see two numbers, it usually means 2nd curtain limits since it adjusted slower
+> If you see two numbers, it usually means 2nd curtain limits, since it have to be adjusted slower

-> Any camera with Copal Square Shutter 7.0ms +/-0.3 edge-to-edge

 |Camera | Model   | Travel Time (ms)  | Distance (mm) | Tolerance | Notes |
 |------ | ------- | ------------ | -------- | --------- | ----- |